 Top 5: How to break the I-C-E and how do you keep it up-to-date?

-ICE– Intent, Context and Entities are the defining building blocks of your conversational AI app and here is what each of them means for your business
+ICE– Intent, Context and Entities are the defining building blocks of NLP (Natural language processing) and here is what each of them means for your business.

 - Context – This refers to the context in which your customer has sent the message.
 Is she trying to discover products when looking at a category or is she asking a question on the material when looking at a specific product?
 Finer the context, more engaging the conversational experience.